How to Protect Your 401(k) in a Down Market: Seven Solutions

 4. Don't ignore valuations

-It’s easy to ignore valuations, or the price investors are willing to pay for a stock based on things like earnings or sales.
+It’s easy to ignore valuations, or the price investors are willing to pay for a stock based on things such as earnings or sales.
 With the market now in year three of a bull market, valuations aren’t cheap.
-And while high price-to-earnings (P-E) ratios have historically been a poor market-timing tool in the short-term, they can matter more over the long term, says Kolo.
+While high price-to-earnings (P-E) ratios have historically been a poor market-timing tool in the short term, they can matter more over the long term, says Kolo.

-So, be cognizant of the market’s valuation, and if it’s on the pricey end, consider adjusting your holdings and portfolio accordingly to lower downside risk in the event of a market correction or bear market.
+Be cognizant of the market’s valuation, and if it’s on the pricey end, consider adjusting your holdings and portfolio accordingly to mitigate downside risk in the event of a market correction or bear market.

 5. Have dry powder to scoop up bargains